FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 8. Practical Insights for Formulators

-Amyris wood oil is valued for its cost-effectiveness and versatility as a sandalwood substitute.
-It blends well with other woody and oriental notes, enhancing the depth and complexity of formulations.
-Common pitfalls include overuse, which can lead to an overpowering balsamic note.
-It is often underutilized in formulations seeking a subtle woody background.
+Amyris wood oil is valued for its ability to impart a warm, woody character to both flavors and fragrances.
+It synergizes well with other woody and balsamic notes, enhancing the overall complexity of the formulation.
+Common pitfalls include overuse, which can lead to an overpowering aroma, and underuse, which may result in a lack of depth.

 Citation hooks: FlavScents; industry practice